andrewfraley/magic_mapper/README.md

 - Some buttons automatically activate the mouse, you can [disable the mouse](#disable-mouse-experimental) to avoid this, but this will disable the mouse completely.
 - If a button has a long press function (ie 0-9), and it's configured in magic_mapper_config.json, long pressing the button will no longer work.
 - This script attempts to take exclusive control of the remote's input device; this could have unknown unintended consequences.
 If weird things start happening, edit the script and set `EXCLUSIVE_MODE = False` near the top.
 Note that with exclusive mode disabled, a button's default behavior will not be blocked, which means you will not be able to ovveride app buttons or buttons such as "guide".
-- To use with an IR remote, change `INPUT_DEVICE = "/dev/input/event1"`.
-To use with both the magic remote and IR remote, run two copies of this script with different `INPUT_DEVICE` settings.

 ## Installation / Setup